bigodrigo/adviceApp/README.md

     <img src="./design/mobile.png">
 </div>

-The Pokedex is currently accessible at: https://bigodrigo.github.io/adviceApp/
+The App is currently accessible at: https://bigodrigo.github.io/adviceApp/

+## :muscle: Suggested Enhancements:

+- [ ] Add a skeleton Animation;
+- [ ] Animate the dice with a roll;